jstakun/wasndcart/README.md

-Websphere Application Server Network Deployments profiles cartridge
+Websphere Application Server Network Deployments profiles cartridge.

-With this cartridge you could cartridges WAS ND gears in Openshift.
+With this cartridge you could create WAS ND gears in Openshift.

 Before you use this cartridge you must install WAS ND binaries at WASND_INSTALL_ROOT=/opt/IBM/WebSphere/AppServer